joelwwalker/AEACuS/README.md

 Windows users may also have success, but this is not officially supported.

-A sample card file representing most of the statistics that AEACuS can compute is in the ./Cards/ directory.

 A manual for an older version
 of AEACuS is available here:
 http://arxiv.org/abs/1207.3383